anzz1/openspy-client/README.md

 ## Remarks
 To uninstall, simply delete the `openspy.dll` file.

 If a game is not listed, you can try renaming it as the different variations openspy-client currently supports:
+- `dinput.dll`
 - `dinput8.dll`
 - `version.dll`
 - `dsound.dll`